pastow/1337-real-time-substitution/README.md

 # 1337-real-time-substitution
-When you write all your text will automatically be typed in 1337 style Works ONLY for RUSSIAN keyboard layout
+when you write all your text will automatically be typed in 1337 style works ONLY for RUSSIAN keyboard layout